harshnagoriya/Face-Recognition-using-RaspberryPi/README.md

-# Face Recognition Using Raspberry-Pi
+# Face Recognition using RaspberryPi
 Face Recognition System using Raspberry Pi for Marking attendance.

 Dependencies